trueos/pcbsd/docs/advanced.rst

 | nic_gateway     | IP address                                               | default gateway to use                                                                                            |
 +-----------------+----------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------+

+.. index:: install
+.. _Create a Custom Installation Media or Installation Server:

 Create a Custom Installation Media or Installation Server
 ---------------------------------------------------------